The Wizard of Oz - Victor Fleming - Emerald City - poppy field - Dorothy - Judy Garland - Cowardly Lion - Scarecrow - Tin Man

 Dorothy’s journey through Oz is a process of growing up, divided into three stages:

 • The Yellow Brick Road represents Dorothy’s budding maturity as she’s left to her own devices.
-Each time she meets a new companion she must summon from within herself what her new friend lacks so desperately.
+Each time she meets a new companion she must summon from within herself whatever her new friend lacks.
 When she picks up the Scarecrow she needs her brain to navigate the crossroads; the Tin Man appears after the talking trees upbraid her for being selfish; and the Cowardly Lion appears when she and her first two companions are afraid of the dark woods.

 • The Witch’s Castle and Emerald City represent adulthood.
 Dorothy must confront the Wicked Witch and the Wizard, challenge authority, and protect her companions as well as Toto.